'General Hospital' Weekly Spoilers: Nina Wants Answers, Chase Faces Questions, And Liz Holds Back

 Sonny finally got some much-needed information from Mike about the missing dead body, but General Hospital spoilers indicate that this isn’t over yet.
 This week Sonny will be relieved at one point but confused at another, and he won’t have an easy time sorting this out.

 Viewers will also see developments with Maxie, Lulu, Kiki, Anna, Jordan, and Curtis, and additional General Hospital spoilers will emerge as the week plays out.
 How long can Obrecht keep Peter hidden away?
 How will Nelle finally be brought down and will Chase be key to making it happen?
-There’s plenty of juicy stuff on the way and fans are dying to see it all play out.
+There’s plenty of juicy stuff on the way, and fans are dying to see it all play out.